Elements

 </div>

-<% end %>The element_view_for helper wraps the inner html code into a div element by default.
-You can pass arguments to the helper to change its rendering behavior:
+<% end %>The element_view_for helper wraps the content in a div by default.
+You can change the wrapping tag with the tag argument, or pass false to disable wrapping entirely.

 You can pass additional arguments to add or change any html attributes of the wrapper.